Papaver rhoeas: Description

 Not all corn poppies that are available commercially have red flowers.
 Selective breeding has resulted in cultivars in yellow, orange, pink, and white.
 The Shirley poppy is a well-known cultivar.
 A very pale speckled variety, derived from the Shirley, is also available.

 A nearly black-flowering hybrid, known as 'Evelina', was bred in Italy in the late 1990s, with P. dubium, but does not appear to be available commercially.

 Phytochemistry

 Papaver rhoeas contains the alkaloid called rhoeadine, which is a mild sedative.
 Rhoeadic acid, papaveric acid and rhoeagenine are also found in this plant.

 Taxonomy

 It was formally described by the Swedish botanist Carl Linnaeus in his seminal publication Species Plantarum in 1753.
 Papaver is the Latin word for poppy and rhoeas means the corn poppy in Greek.
+It is classified within the genus Papaver as part of the family Papaveraceae and has two subspecies and one variety that are listed as accepted by Plants of the World Online.